-Interim Results Announcement Record Date for Interim Dividend Payment of Interim Dividend 26th July, 2018 28th August, 2018 6th September, 2018
+Interim Results Announcement Record Date for Interim Dividend Payment of Interim Dividend 31st July, 2019 2nd September, 2019 11th September, 2019

-For the interim period ended 30th June, 2018, CK Infrastructure Holdings Limited ("CKI", the "Company" or the "Group") recorded unaudited profit attributable to shareholders of HK\$5,942 million, an increase of 5% against the corresponding period last year.
-If not for a few one-off items which occurred in UK and Australia in the first half of 2017, the 2018 interim profit contribution of our underlying businesses would have posted a double digit increase over the same period last year.
+For the interim period ended 30th June, 2019, CK Infrastructure Holdings Limited ("CKI", the "Company" or the "Group") recorded unaudited profit attributable to shareholders of HK\$5,943 million (2018 Interim: HK\$5,942 million).
+The result was negatively affected by foreign exchange translation; without this impact, profit attributable to shareholders would have recorded an increase of 6%.